By Erin Thompson on December 13, 2021 in Safe Driving

 3. Keep a winter survival kit

 It’s a good idea to always have an emergency kit in your car, all year round.
-But in the winter, it’s especially good to have a special winter emergency kit for those cold weather road trips.
+But in the winter, it’s especially good to have a special winter emergency kit for those cold-weather road trips.
 Pack things like a blanket, sand or kitty litter, gloves, and an extra ice scraper.

 4. Get roadside assistance

 There’s nothing scarier than getting stuck in bad weather.
 And with snow and ice on the road, there’s a good possibility it could happen.
-Make sure you have some kind of Roadside Assistance Coverage in your car insurance policy.
-Look for coverage that can be used 24/7 to always be safe.
+Make sure you have some kind of Roadside Assistance in your car insurance policy.
+Look for service that can be used 24/7 to always be safe.